tebri11/en-for-designers/03-aboutness/case-study.md

 4. Each invitation contains a naturally small and large envelope in brown color.

 ## Problem
 I had a problem with the type of paper.
-At first, they printed my invitation on thin paper, although I wanted white, pearlescent, and thick paper for each design.
+At first, they printed an invitation on thin paper, although I wanted white, pearlescent, and thick paper for each design.
+But they were nice and they gave me a less discount.
 So my sister didn't have to deal with anything, and I was happy to do it for her.

 ## Action